 - Borrowed Catch Phrase: It was actually Idle who first said "And Now For Something Completely Different" in Monty Python's Flying Circus, but the line was used most by John Cleese.

 - Celebrity Cameo: He plays an polite English tourist in National Lampoon's European Vacation.

-- The Coconut Effect: Ironically, in a major sense-of-humour failure, Monty Python founder Eric Idle threatened to sue an independent film-maker who used the "that's not a horse - you're using coconuts!" gag, claiming he had originated it for Monty Python And The Holy Grail.
-Saner counsel prevailed, when it was pointed out to him exactly how old the gag was, and that (for instance) a radio comedy show Idle himself had written for had used this gag way back in the 1960's - ten years before the Holy Grail movie.
+- The Coconut Effect: Ironically, in a major sense-of-humour failure, Monty Python founder Eric Idle threatened to sue an independent film-maker who used the "that's not a horse - you're using coconuts!" gag, claiming he had originated it for Monty Python and the Holy Grail.
+Saner counsel prevailed, when it was pointed out to him exactly how old the gag was, and that (for instance) a radio comedy show Idle himself had written for had used this gag way back in the 1960's - ten years before Holy Grail.
 And the BBC radio comedy archives preserved older examples still....